PostHog/posthog.com/contents/blog/product-survey-questions.md

 ## Using surveys to find product-market fit

-The real companies listed above are big tech companies with product-market fit, but what about companies still searching for it?
-Product surveys are a critical part of the process.
+The companies above are tech giants with product-market fit, but surveys are also a critical tool for startups still searching for it.

-In the search for product-market fit, surveys are often more helpful than stats:
+In fact, when searching for product-market fit, surveys are often more helpful than analytics.
+Why?
+Because:

-- Stats show you what is happening, but surveys help you understand why it is happening.
+1. Analytics show you what is happening, while surveys help you understand why it is happening.

-- Stats are often lagging indicators of product-market fit, they begin improve after you have it.
+2. Analytics are often lagging indicators of product-market fit, they improve after you have it.
 Surveys are leading indicators, feedback will hint that you have it.

-- Surveys help you identify and prioritize the next steps to improving your product.
+3. Surveys help you identify and prioritize the next steps to improving your product.
 They are more actionable than stats at the early stage.

-Using the middle three levels of [the product-market fit game](/blog/product-market-fit-game), we can identify example questions you would use to advance to the next level:
+Using levels two, three, and four of [the product-market fit game](/blog/product-market-fit-game), we can identify example questions you would use to advance to the next level:

 **Validate the problem by talking to users**